 The EMCS needs to be programmed to provide historical monitoring or trend logs of equipment performance or space temperature measurements.
-You could program the EMCS to give you temperature readings every minute in a particular room, but because an EMCS typically has a maximum number of trend points, it would save only a few days-worth of information.
+You could program the EMCS to give you temperature readings in a particular room every minute, but because an EMCS typically has a maximum number of trend points, it would save only a few days-worth of information.
 If you reprogrammed it to record the temperature every 10 minutes, you may be able to get a trend log for a whole month.
 You could also trend the “on” and “off” cycles of equipment.

 Many EMCSs also have electric load-shedding capabilities, typically accomplished by: